open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 * JavaScript
 * Python

 These can be added to your Lambda using the AWS portal to automatically instrument your application.
-These layers do not include the Collector which is an optional but recommended standalone Lambda layer.
+These layers do not include the Collector which is a required addition unless you configure an external Collector instance to send your data.

 ### Language Requirements